The Gulf of Alaska rex sole stock is assessed every four years and was last assessed in 2017.

 U.S. wild-caught rex sole is a smart seafood choice because it is sustainably managed and responsibly harvested under U.S. regulations.

 Above target population levels in the Gulf of Alaska and on the West Coast.
-The population level is unknown in the Bering Sea/Aleutian Islands.

 At recommended levels.